By Joe Gannon, Managing Editor

 It was a fatal mistake.
 On arriving in Paris, Lally was ordered to make no public statements while an investigation proceeded.
 A year later, he was thrown into the Bastille, and charged with treason and embezzling funds.
 He would spend four years there before he was beheaded in May 1766, following a trial that few considered fair.
 Members of the Irish Brigade were said to be near revolt following Lally's execution.

 Thus ended Lally, as the country for whom he had sacrificed so much turned its back on him, as it would the entire Irish Brigade less than three decades later.
-Twelve years after his death, Lally's son, assisted by the philosopher Voltaire, got Louis XVI to declare the verdict cancelled, essentially affirming that Lally was the victim of a frame-up.
+Twelve years after his death, Lally's son, assisted by the philosopher Voltaire, got Louis XVI to declare the verdict canceled, essentially affirming that Lally was the victim of a frame-up.

 The days of the Irish Brigade, like the days of the French royal family, were numbered.
 But before the Brigade faded into the mists of history, they would help a new country do what they had vainly dreamed of accomplishing in their native land: Free itself from the clutches of Great Britain.
 WGT